iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst.txt

 For low values of :math:`n`, this can make a big difference; as :math:`n` gets very large, though, the difference is far less important.
 Here, where :math:`n\approx 2000`, the difference only shows up in the third decimal place.

+.. admonition:: Question
+    :class: question

+    - Which temperature variable (``Tmax``, ``Tmean``, or ``Tmin``) has the largest range?
+What does this tell you about extreme values?
+    - Look at the standard deviation values for each temperature variable.
+Which variable has more variation?

 monthly averages
 -------------------